kai824/tp/docs/UserGuide.md

 Autocorrection is different from autocompletion.
 For example, `Majo` and `Makor` will match `Major`, but `Maj` will not, as it is considered too far from the original `Major`.

 This autocorrection only occurs if at least one candidate has an attribute with this name `Major`.

+To avoid unintentional corrections, autocorrection does not modify the numeric portions of attribute names/values.
+For example, the attribute name `TOEFL 2023` will not be autocorrected to `TOEFL 2024`.

 </box>